 The following people are currently part of the Working Group for Loch Insh Old Kirk SCIO:

-Chairperson, Trustee
+Chairperson, Communications Lead, Trustee

-Trustee
+Nature Lead, Trustee

 Tech Lead, Trustee